 Unit-2: Cellular Organization:

-This is the second unit topics of CSIR NET Life Sciences examination syllabus.
-Unit name is Cellular Organization.
+This is the second unit topic of the CSIR NET Life Sciences examination syllabus.
+The unit name is Cellular Organization.
 Just navigate the links on the given topics.

 Basics of Cellular Organization:

 Life exhibits varying degrees of organization.
 Atoms are organized into molecules, molecules into organelles, and organelles into cells, and so on.
 According to the Cell Theory, all living things are composed of one or more cells, and the functions of a multicellular organism are a consequence of the types of cells it has.
 Cells fall into two broad groups: prokaryotes and eukaryotes.
 Prokaryotic cells are smaller (as a general rule) and lack much of the internal compartmentalization and complexity of eukaryotic cells.
 No matter which type of cell we are considering, all cells have certain features in common, such as a cell membrane, DNA and RNA, cytoplasm, and ribosomes.
 Eukaryotic cells have a great variety of organelles and structures.